Markf1994/segretaria-digitale-frontend/README.md

 ## Backend Setup

-The API used by the frontend resides in a separate backend repository.
-Clone the backend and follow its README to install Python dependencies and start the server.
-The backend expects a few environment variables to be configured:
+This repository now ships with a minimal FastAPI backend located in the `backend/` directory.
+Install the Python dependencies and run the API with `uvicorn backend.main:app` after configuring the following environment
+variables:

 - `DATABASE_URL` – connection string for the persistent database.
 - `ALGORITHM` – algorithm used for signing JWT access tokens.